dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T389: Surveillance can ensure public safety but must respect rights.
+### T389: Surveillance can be useful for public safety if it respects privacy.

 |Support|
 |---|